Philabraham2/Project-1/README.md

 ![covariance code](./Images/covarianceCode.png)

-Calculating Beta for Initial portfolio, sorting from lowest to highest:
+Calculating beta of raw portfolio stocks, sorting from lowest to highest in order to pick high beta stocks;
 ![beta](./Images/beta.png)

-Calculating Correlation of Initial portfolio to SP500
+Calculating correlation of raw portfolio to S&P500;
 ### correlation_of_portfolio = daily_returns.corr()

 ### correlation_of_portfolio